Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 Now we introduce $\dram+$ (Algorithm \ref{alg: dram+}), which modifies $\dram$ to work with general discrete distribution estimators in Definition \ref{def: general estimator}.
 In $\dram+$, we don't restrict how epoch schedules are designed.
 Generally, one should aim for a geometric epoch schedule, as this typically results in the best possible bounds and only $m = O(\log T)$ epochs.
 Moreover, the ambiguity parameters now follow the guarantee $\eta_\varepsilon(t)$, in order to ensure truthfulness holds with high probability.

 \begin{theorem}[Regret upper bound of $\dram +$] Consider the sequential mechanism design problem with $N$ agents and $T$ rounds.
-With probability at least $1-\varepsilon - N(d+1) \cdot \sum_{k=1}^m \exp(-\rho \tau_{k-1}/8)$, Algorithm \ref{alg: dram+} simultaneously achieves: \begin{itemize} \item truthfulness is guaranteed for all $N$ agents in all $T$ rounds. \item expected total regret of the algorithm is at most
+Assume all conditions in Theorem \ref{thm: dram upper bound} holds.
+Then there exists an event with probability at least $1-\varepsilon - N(d+1) \cdot \sum_{k=1}^m \exp(-\rho \tau_{k-1}/8)$, on which Algorithm \ref{alg: dram+} achieves: \begin{itemize} \item truthfulness is guaranteed for all $N$ agents in all $T$ rounds; \item conditional on that event, expected total regret of the algorithm is at most

 \end{itemize} \end{theorem}

 Compared to Theorem \ref{thm: dram-plus upper bound}, an additional overhead $N(d+1) \cdot \sum_{k=1}^m \exp(-\rho \tau_{k-1}/8)$ appears in the high probability guarantee.
 This is due to a failed event when a player does not observe a certain label $x_i$ for enough number of times, and there are not enough data to recover $p^*(\cdot | x_i)$.
 This failed event is universal, and without a closed-form description of the estimation gap, we cannot merge this probability with $\varepsilon$.
 Nonetheless this term decays exponentially, and, with appropriately chosen schedule (such as $\tau_k - \tau_{k-1} = 2^{k-1}\tau$), it should be dominated by $\varepsilon$.